 - it resolves the correct dependency versions for us

-- manage for us the classpath configuration, so we can skip that long -cp option in our java -jar command
+- manage the classpath configuration for us, so we can skip that long -cp option in our java -jar command

 When we're working on a web application, we can leverage another very interesting feature of the Spring Boot Maven plugin: the ability to automatically deploy our web application in an embedded application server.